Azure/ResourceModules/docs/wiki/Vision.md

 <img src="media/deploymentModel.png" alt="Deployment model components" height="200" width="300">

-When working with IaC we use 3 different components:
+When working with IaC you use 3 different components:
 - The deployed **environments** that can be individual services, compositions such as workloads, or entire landing zones and the like
 - The **orchestration** deploying the modules in the form of template/pipeline orchestration using for example GitHub actions or Azure DevOps pipelines
   - No matter the platform we can differentiate two different deployment approaches: